Judge Dredd: Character and appearance

-How Dredd's aging would be addressed was a source of reader speculation until 2016, when writer Michael Carroll and artist Ben Willsher published the story "Carousel", in which Dredd is ordered to undertake rejuvenation treatment.
+How Dredd's aging would be addressed was a source of reader speculation until 2016, when writer Michael Carroll and artist Ben Willsher published the story "Carousel", in which Dredd is ordered to undertake rejuvenation treatment that restores him to his physical prime.
 Regarding the possible death of the character, in an interview with Empire in 2012 Wagner said: "There could be many ways to end it, but the probability is that I won't still be around when it happens!
 I would love to write it, but I can't see it happening.
 I'll leave the script in my will".

 Weapon

 The Lawgiver is a fictional weapon used by the Judges including Judge Dredd.
-The Lawgiver is a self-loading handgun featuring manual and automatic focusing and targeting, plus a built in computer capable of controlling its operation.
+The Lawgiver is a self-loading handgun featuring manual and automatic focusing and targeting, plus a built-in computer capable of controlling its operation.
 An in-line gunsight shows the view directly down the barrel.
 A Lawgiver can only be operated by its designated Judge owner, whose palm print is programmed into the gun's memory.
-Any attempt by a non-designated user to fire a Lawgiver causes the weapon to self-destruct (a feature introduced by writer Malcolm Shaw).
+Any attempt by a non-designated user, even another Judge, to fire a Lawgiver causes the weapon to self-destruct (a feature introduced by writer Malcolm Shaw).

-The gun fires six different kinds of rounds:
+The gun fires six different kinds of rounds, which a Judge can switch via voice command: